code-not-found/code-not-found.github.io/_posts/spring-jms/2017-05-08-spring-jms-activemq-boot-example.md

 # Autoconfigure the Spring JMS Message Producer

-The setup and creation of the `JmsTemplate` and `ConnectionFactory` beans is automatically done by Spring Boot.
+The setup and creation of the `JmsTemplate` and `ConnectionFactory` beans are automatically done by Spring Boot.
 We just need to autowire the `JmsTemplate` and use it in the `send()` method.

 > By annotating the `Sender` class with `@Component`, Spring will instantiate this class as a bean that we will use in a below test case.
-In order for this to work we also need the `@EnableAutoConfiguration` which was indirectly specified on `SpringKafkaApplication` by using the `@SpringBootApplication` annotation.
+In order for this to work, we also need the `@EnableAutoConfiguration` which was indirectly specified on `SpringKafkaApplication` by using the `@SpringBootApplication` annotation.

 ``` java
 package com.codenotfound.jms.producer;